US to UK Power Adapter

 You may also need a power converter, but this depends on the device, and you must check before traveling.
 Remember that USB devices are fine.

-The Sublime Multi-Country Travel Adapter is great for your trip to the UK and also provides 4 USB charging points, perfect for all those gadgets!
+The Sublime Multi-Country Travel Adapter (picture above) is great for your trip to the UK and also provides 4 USB charging points, perfect for all those gadgets!